-As at June 30, 2014, the Company's working capital was \$1.6 million, compared to working capital of \$143 thousand as at December 31, 2013.
-The increase in the Company's working capital during the six months ended June 30, 2014 resulted from the proceeds of two tranches of a private placement of common shares, which was partially offset by cash expenditures for mineral exploration and evaluation, as well as for general and administrative purposes.
+As at September 30, 2014, the Company had a working capital deficit of \$669 thousand, compared to working capital of \$143 thousand as at December 31, 2013.
+The decrease in the Company's working capital during the nine months ended September 30, 2014 resulted from the cash expenditures for mineral exploration and evaluation, as well as for general and administrative purposes, which was partially offset by proceeds of two tranches of a private placement of common shares.

 The Company will require additional financing for general and administrative expenses, for marketing and sales costs for CellCube, development of interim and longer-term vanadium electrolyte capabilities, and for design, engineering and development costs for a mine at Gibellini.
 The Company's ability to raise additional funds is dependent on favourable conditions in equity and alternative investment markets, which are volatile and subject to significant uncertainty.
-The Company will continue to identify alternative sources of financing, but anticipates reliance on equity markets in the near term.
+The Company will continue to identify alternative sources of financing, but currently relies solely on equity markets.
 Although the Company has been able to access these markets in the past, there is no assurance that it will be able to raise funds on favourable terms in the future.